Kidney Care

 Special Supplements for Kidneys - For an annual or biannual kidney cleanse:

 • Astragalus – numerous studies show this herb has a protective effect on kidneys, liver, and spleen.
-It is also used in the treatment of cancer, diabetes, and immune disorders.
-It has been shown to slow tumor growth and significantly extend the lives of those who have undergone chemotherapy or radiation.
+It is also used in the treatment of diabetes and immune disorders.
+It has been shown to help manage chronic kidney disease when combined with conventional treatments.

 • Nettle is a wonderful cleansing herb for the kidneys.
 It also helps with all conditions related to inflammation, including arthritis and allergies.